Suraj-kumar00/Emotionmeter/README.md

 - So I'm using a bootstrap framewokr as well here in conjuction with flask to use HTML based elements like a drop-down, buttons, checkboxes, JavaScript so and so forth to make my webpage more responsive.
 - Bootstrap is again a free and open-source CSS framework which is very helpful in building responsive mobile first front-end web application.

-- Here i picked a ready-made template from `bootsnap.com`